 Hypotheses should be structured as: Background, Hypotheses and Critical Evaluation.

 4.5 References should be cited as they appear in the text with superscript Arabic numeral.
 The Journal of Oral Research uses the Vancouver Citation Style.
-Authors are strongly encouraged to only use articles indexed by PubMed, Scopus, and Thomson Reuters databases.
+Authors are strongly encouraged to only use articles indexed in main bibliographic databases.
 The citation of books/reports must be kept to a minimum.
 Websites and other electronic resources must be cited in-text, including the URL, only in exceptional cases.

 4.7 Scientific terms should not be written in abbreviated form.
 The International System of Units must be used to report measurements.

 4.8 Manuscripts that do not meet all of the requirements stated herein will be returned for correction before being evaluated.
 Authors have 15 calendar days to make the requested corrections, after that the manuscript will be automatically rejected.